tanaikech/goodls/README.md

 <a name="Overview"></a>
 # Overview
 This is a CLI tool to download shared files from Google Drive.
+From version 1.1.0, this CLI tool got to be able to download files with the folder structure from the shared folder in Google Drive.

 # Demo
 <a name="demo1"></a>